WHY JOIN UTIA?

 15. Government Agencies $ 500

 16. Educational Institutions $ 300

-To join UTIA, please download the UTIA membership application & dues schedule complete and send with a check made payable to UTIA.
+To join UTIA, please see the membership benefits page and then download the UTIA membership application & dues schedule complete and send with a check made payable to UTIA.

 Utah Tourism Industry Association

 175 South West Temple #30, Salt Lake City, UT 84101